 Courtroom 600 visitors can create their own journey paths based on people or specific topics of interest, e.g. propaganda, journalism, law, film, art history, psychology, the Holocaust, and the military.

-Hitler’s leaders on trial were responsible for all aspects of Nazi Germany’s aggressive warfare, plunder, and the systematic extermination of European Jewry.
+Hitler’s leaders on trial were responsible for all aspects of Nazi Germany’s vast conspiracy of aggressive warfare, plunder, and the systematic extermination of European Jewry.

 With resources from global archives and partner organizations, we’re creating multiple points of entry to WWII and the Holocaust.